 The objective of this precinct is to produce a secure environment for all forms of motor sport, driver education programs and other motoring related events.
 This complex will primarily be utilised for competitive, recreational and learning purposes, in addition to extending the facility to the tourism and events sector for local and regional events and attractions.

 would like to join Drive It NQ contact the member clubs.

-Pat Driscoll has been Chairman of the Driver Education Centre and Motorsport Action Group since its inception in 2006.
+Pat Driscoll was Chairman of the Interim Board of Directors, now the (unpaid) CEO.
 Since 2003, Pat has driven, lobbied and worked with the former Thuringowa Council and the Townsville Council for a suitable parcel of land for a driver education and motor sport facility.

 As a motoring and motor sport enthusiast, Pat is also involved with administration of several motor sport clubs.
-He has previously raced karts and is planning his karting comeback once the land and funding is in place for the Drive It NQ precinct.
+He has previously raced karts and is a keen motorcyclist.

 Pat is a passionate advocate for improved driver education as a means to reduce our road toll.